 Generally, it can be divided into the mechanical method and physicochemical method according to the principle of transformation, which can be directly refined from solid, liquid and gaseous metals, and can be made from metal compounds in different states through reduction, pyrolysis, and electrolysis.
 Carbides, nitrides, borides, and silicides of refractory metals can be prepared directly by chemical synthesis or reduction-chemical synthesis.
 Due to different preparation methods, the shape, structure and particle size of the same powder often vary greatly.

-The preparation methods of metal powder include reduction, the electrolysis, mechanical pulverization, carbonyl, direct chemical method, etc., among which the most widely used are the reduction, atomization, and electrolysis.
+The preparation methods of metal powder include reduction, electrolysis, mechanical pulverization, carbonyl, direct chemical method, etc.

 * Iron powder for welding rod, flame cutting process;